Do I Need to Shock My Pool Every Week? Complete Guide

 After Heavy Pool Usage

 Large pool parties or extended swimming sessions introduce significant organic load.
-Shock the evening after heavy use by raising FC to shock level (3 times your CYA level) and let it work overnight.
+Shock the evening after heavy use by raising FC to shock level (40% of your CYA level) and let it work overnight.

 Following Severe Weather